austinmama/power-iaas-1/network-architecture.md

     - Internet - Access the internet through resources that are hosted in any of these three infrastructure environments.
     - Remote - Connect remote networks to your IBM Cloud networks.
 You can use the following services to connect to a remote network:
         - Internet VPN - Uses the public internet to connect remote networks and their IBM Cloud networks through a VPN.
 The VPN is terminated on gateway devices or a service within IBM Cloud.
         - {{site.data.keyword.dl_short}} - {{site.data.keyword.dl_short}} is a suite of offerings that enable the creation of direct, private connections between your remote, on-premises network and IBM Cloud, without traversing the public internet.
-For more information, see [Getting started with IBM Cloud {{site.data.keyword.dl_short}} (2.0)](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+For more information, see [Getting started with IBM Cloud {{site.data.keyword.dl_short}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).

       You can connect {{site.data.keyword.dl_short}}s to either a local or remote {{site.data.keyword.tg_full_notm}}, which allows the on-premises network to access all networks that are connected to the {{site.data.keyword.tg_full_notm}}.
       {: note}